rovast/awesome-stars/README.md

 ## Rust

 *   [yingDev/Tickeys](https://github.com/yingDev/Tickeys) - Instant audio feedback for typing. macOS version.
 (Rust)
-*   [DioxusLabs/dioxus](https://github.com/DioxusLabs/dioxus) - React-like GUI library for desktop, web, mobile, tui, and more.
+*   [DioxusLabs/dioxus](https://github.com/DioxusLabs/dioxus) - React-like GUI library for desktop, web, mobile, TUI, and more.
 *   [fathyb/carbonyl](https://github.com/fathyb/carbonyl) - Chromium running inside your terminal
 *   [TheAlgorithms/Rust](https://github.com/TheAlgorithms/Rust) -  All Algorithms implemented in Rust
 *   [google/comprehensive-rust](https://github.com/google/comprehensive-rust) - This is the Rust course used by the Android team at Google.
 It provides you the material to quickly teach Rust to everyone.